Veridise/veridise-docs/zkvanguard/index.md

 with support for [circom][circom], [halo2][halo2], and [Plonky3][Plonky3] coming soon to AuditHub.
 An older version of ZK Vanguard which supports circom is available through the  [ZK Vanguard (Circom)](/zkvanguard-legacy/) version.

-:::caution
+:::info

-This section of the documentation is currently a work-in-progress, as this version of ZK Vanguard has not yet landed in AuditHub.
+This section of the documentation is currently a work-in-progress.

 :::